 Points to Consider while Purchasing Foodservice Equipment

 These are the factors that should be considered when purchasing foodservice equipment:

 1. Availability of Capital

 The availability of cash with the promoter or management governs the quality and quantity of all categories of service equipment required for foodservice operations.

-Equipment made of very fine material that is long-lasting, involves less maintenance cost, and requires less storage area, will always be expensive.
+Equipment made of very fine material that is long-lasting involves less maintenance cost and requires less storage area, which will always be expensive.

 2. Types Of Clientele

 The type of target clientele determines the quality of equipment required.
 The upmarket client expects service equipment of high standard for the value of money he or she pays from the catering equipment suppliers.

 Whereas, middle and lower-middle clients do not expect high-quality service equipment but want the dishes at a reasonable price.